 • -Aquals: this option specifies a comma-no-space-separated list of the fully-qualified class names of the annotations used as qualifiers in the custom type system.
-It serves the same purpose as the @TypeQualifiers annotation used by other checkers (see section 9.5).
+It serves the same purpose as the @TypeQualifiers annotation used by other checkers (see section 10.5).

 The annotations listed in -Aquals must be accessible to the compiler during compilation in the classpath.
+In other words, they must already be compiled before you run the Basic checker with javac; it is not sufficient to supply their source files on the command line.